Ether Photography

 • Package Add-Ons: Second photographer, photo album, prints etc.

-Here’s a list of great questions to ask the photographer (as well as some bad ones!):
+Here’s a list of great questions to ask the photographer (as well as some bad ones!)
+To get our full list scroll down to the end of this article!

 Great Question: How many weddings have you personally shot?

 This question helps gauge the photographer's overall experience.
-For example, a pilot with 2 years of experience but over 3000 flight hours is more seasoned than a pilot with 20 years of experience but only 30 flight hours.
-When you are dealing with large studios, each photographer has a different amount of experience and they may send a more amateur photographer to your wedding to save on costs despite what they might tell you during the sales meeting.
+When you are dealing with more corporate studios, each photographer has a different amount of experience and they may send a more amateur photographer to your wedding to save on costs despite what they might tell you during the sales meeting.

 Bad Question: How long have you been shooting weddings?

-Just like the analogy above, it’s better to have a photographer who has shot more weddings in less time, than a photographer with many years of experience but only a few weddings under their belt.
-For example, Ether Photography's lead photographer has personally shot over 100 weddings for some of the top studios in Toronto.
+To elaborate on the above, it’s better to have a photographer who has shot more weddings in less time, than a photographer with many years of experience but only a few weddings under their belt.
+For example, Ether Photography's photographers have all personally shot over 100 weddings in addition to an average industry time of 6 years.

 Great Question: Have you shot a wedding similar in size and scale to mine before?

-Understanding whether the photographer has experience with large luxury weddings is crucial.
-These events are significantly different from small, intimate backyard weddings.
-You want someone who can handle the complexity and size of your event.
+Understanding whether the photographer has experience with either large luxury weddings or intimate events is crucial.
+These weddings are significantly different and you want someone who is experienced in photographing a celebration that is similar in style and scope.

 Bad Question: Have you shot a wedding at my venue before?